mkan1/gpt-financial-analysis/README.md

 The jupyter notebook contains all code needed to download and pre-process the dataset.
 In the future, this is where the model code will reside as well.

-This repository was created for the final project for Deep Learning at AIT.
+This repository was created for the final project for Deep Learning at AIT by Max Kan and Taichi Kato.